Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 A 5% improvement in retention produces a 25-95% increase in profits.
 That number has been cited so often it has lost its impact, but it is directionally true and the reason cohort analysis deserves more attention than most brands give it.

-The brands that win at retention are not the ones with the best aggregate numbers.
-They are the ones that know exactly which cohorts are healthy, which are degrading, and why.
+The brands that win at retention aren't the ones with the best aggregate numbers.
+They're the ones that know exactly which cohorts are healthy, which are degrading, and why.
 They catch problems in weeks instead of quarters.
 They allocate acquisition spend based on long-term subscriber value, not day-one conversion cost.

 Your dashboard gives you a snapshot.
 Cohorts give you the story.
-Build the habit of reading that story every month, and you will make better decisions than brands twice your size that are still managing by averages.
+Read that story every month and you'll make better decisions than brands twice your size that are still managing by averages.